Mjz86/String/rope_paper.md

  // this search  can be preformed by a simd comparison operation , after we got the simd mask ,  we get the last  bit's index that was either one or zero for the search that we wanted  , because  B is less than 65 , we can put all the masks in a 64-bit unsigned integer  , then we can use std::count(r/l)_(zero/one) ( botwise not , std::experimental::find_first_set, std::experimental::find_last_set if using std::experimental::simd) to get the first position .
  // so , therfore , the search and compare operation can be performed  in about B/8 the time ( note that the bits that correspond to non active elements  would  be removed by bit shifts ) .
  // this is also a huge win because  a lot of access to the node first needs to search for indexies.
+// ( i have a templated function on how much loop unrolling and simd to use , the most extreme case is all simd instructions,  like 14 ymm loads and lot of ymm usage , the least one is a loop with 2 ymm loads and 2 branches ( one for loop , one for early exit) , the code is relatively small in the second case, the middle  is a switch statement with 7 cases for each 2load pairs)

  size_t index_of_end : 56;
  // enum is not usable because this is a bit field